everypinio/hardpy/docs/examples/dialog_box.md

     type=hardpy.dialog_box.DialogBoxWidgetType.TEXT_INPUT,
     info={"text": "Some text"},
 )
-info = hardpy.dialog_box.DialogBoxData(
+dbx = hardpy.dialog_box.DialogBoxData(
     dialog_text="Type 'ok' and press the Confirm button", title_bar="Example of text input",
     widget=widget,
 )
 ```
 **User Output:**
-A dialog box with the title "Example of text input", the text "Type 'ok' and press the Confirm button", text input field and "Confirm" button.
+A dialog box with the title "Example of text input", the text "Type 'ok' and
+press the Confirm button", text input field and "Confirm" button.
 The user needs to type "ok" and press the "Confirm" button.

 ### Test dialog box with num input